 Whatever your diaper changing routine is, please please please don’t add any talc-based powder to it.
 Your baby will thank you.

-Expecting a baby?
+Expecting?
 Congrats!
 Check out our natural baby must haves.

 Overwhelmed with creating a non-toxic baby registry?
 Here’s our natural baby registry ebook.